 - The Masquerade has 30 spots to be filled on a Juried First Come Biases.
 This means that entrees will be reviewed before accepted into the Masquerade, but the first entrees received will be the first to be reviewed.

-- The Masquerade entrees will go live on July 30th and stay open till all the spots are filled.
+- The Masquerade entrees will stay open till all the spots are filled.
 Online entrees will end on October 7th any remaining spots will be filled at the convention.
 We do not guarantee that any spots will still be open at the Convention.
 If you would like to compete it is highly encouraged that you sign up ahead of time.